 What if I have more than one child in a car seat?

 If you have more than one child in a car seat, it makes installation a bit more difficult.

-You have to figure out where the car seats fit best, and also the positioning that works best for your individual situation.
+You have to figure out where the car seats fit best, if your child is wearing a puffy baby coat, and also the positioning that works best for your individual situation.

 If you have a newborn, you may not want to reach over a toddler to put them in the middle seat.

 Or, if you have a child in a booster seat who can get in and out independently, you may consider putting them in a position where they can help a younger sibling with their buckles if needed.

 If you have a small backseat and three kids in car seats, you’ll find you need space-efficient seats in order to fit everyone safely.

 Every family is unique and sometimes arranging car seats can feel a bit like playing Tetris (remember that game!?).

 But when you find a setup that works for you, it’s worth the relief knowing you’ve done everything in your power to ensure your kids are safe in the event of an accident.